billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 time we can offer these additional remarks:

 * The 8398 may well be overkill.
-It did everything asked of it, but it is very costly, uses up a PCI Gen 3 slot, and its thick cable is very unwieldy.
+It did everything asked of it, but it is very costly, uses up a PCIe Gen 3 x16 slot, and its thick cable is very unwieldy.
 In fact, the cable is heavy enough to worry that it might not hold securely in the device connectors which are somewhat flimsy.

 * The 8381 and 8638 also performed perfectly in all tests out to 20 probes.
 This is what we recommend at present.
-They are more affordable, small, and need only PCI Gen 2 slots.
+They are more affordable, small, and need only PCIe Gen 2 x8 slots.

-* The 1073 chassis has a built-in 250 MB/s remote controller (link)
+* The 1073 chassis has a built-in 250 MB/s remote controller (link) which
-which we've tested and works fine for at most 8 probes.
+we've tested and works fine for at most 8 probes.
 You can't (and don't need to) buy any other controller.
-This requires a PCI Gen 1 slot.
+This requires a PCIe Gen 1 1x slot.

 * The 1083 chassis has a built-in Thunderbolt 3 remote controller (link) which we've tested and works fine at 20 probes.
 You can't (and don't